-Costs for your website can start from just $8.50 per month.
-To help get you started, website builders have hundreds of professional-looking templates, which you’re then free to customize with your own images, text and logos.
+The cost for a website can be as low as $3 per month, with premium builders costing anywhere between $16 to $59 per month.
+To help get you started, website builders have hundreds of professional-looking templates, which you're then free to customize with your own images, text and logos.

-If that sounds right to you, you’ll first need to locate the best website builder.
-Wix (click for our full review) is our top pick, and we’ve ranked a few others in our guide to creating your own website.
+If that sounds right to you, you'll first need to locate the best website builder.
+Wix is our top pick – you can find out why in our comprehensive Wix Pricing Review.

 - Scope of work – Ultimately, the purpose of your site determines everything else: Is your end goal to tell potential customers about your business, give them additional information, or sell them a product?

 - Size of site – The size of your audience and the goals of your website will determine the number of pages on the website, which defines the website designer's workload.

 - Selling things – If your website needs an ecommerce component, it'll influence everything from the layout to the shopping cart to the customer information the site needs to collect.
 Some designers might specialize in ecommerce while others won't, so let them know which type of site you need upfront.